 In case of a cancellation or delay, Ryanair passengers can make use of their right to care.
 Under EU Regulation 261, the airline is required to provide passengers with food and drinks for the duration of their disruption.

-In case of a Ryanair flight delay, the airline should pay the costs for all necessary purchases until your departure.
-If your flight was cancelled, then the carrier is required to cover your food, drinks and accommodation costs.
+If your Ryanair flight is delayed, the airline should pay the costs for all necessary purchases until your departure.
+If your flight was cancelled, the carrier is required to cover your food, drinks and accommodation costs.

 In most cases, the airline will offer their passengers vouchers which can be used at the airport.
 If you go over the Ryanair voucher amount or you don’t receive one, don’t worry.
 You can still make any additional purchases you would like.
 If you hold on to your receipts, the airline will have to reimburse you fully for your expenditures.

-If you’ve had a problem flight with Ryanair in the last three years, you can choose between three ways in which you could claim your compensation.
+If you’ve had a Ryanair disruption in the last three years, you can choose between three ways in which you could claim your compensation.

 You can claim without any external help